Ajith-data-analyst/Ajith-data-analyst/README.md

 ---

 ### 💼 About Me
-✔️ Data Analyst skilled in SQL, Python, Excel, and BI tools like Power BI and Tableau
-✔️ Strong foundation in statistics, data cleaning, modeling, and trend analysis
+✔️ Data Analyst skilled in SQL, Python, Excel, and BI tools like Power BI ✔️ foundation in statistics, data cleaning, modeling, and trend analysis
 ✔️ Proficient in building dashboards, writing optimized queries, and deriving insights from large datasets
 ✔️ Keen on solving business problems using data and machine learning techniques